huntdatacenter/docs/docs/faq/compute.md

 You have several options:

-(1) A quick way is to use [HTOP](https://docs.hdc.ntnu.no/working-in-your-lab/technical-tools/htop/) for interatctive monitoring of cpu and memory inside individual machines.
+(1) A quick way is to use [HTOP](https://docs.hdc.ntnu.no/working-in-your-lab/technical-tools/htop/) for interactive monitoring of cpu and memory inside individual machines.

 (2) The [time](http://man7.org/linux/man-pages/man1/time.1.html) command is a quick way to determine the duration of execution of a particular command.
 For example add `/usr/bin/time -v` before your command to get going: